kiloumap/Kiloumap/README.md

 ## ✨ A Bit More About Me

 - Based in Québec 🇨🇦, originally from the South of France 🇫🇷
-- Fan of mechanical watches and clean UIs
 - Always exploring better ways to code, collaborate, and automate workflows

 ## 📫 How to Reach Me